Morton Gould: Biography

 Morton Gould was born in Richmond Hill, New York, United States.
 He was of Austrian-Jewish heritage.
 He was recognized early as a child prodigy with abilities in improvisation and composition.
 His first composition was published at age six.
 Gould studied at the Institute of Musical Art in New York.
 His most important teachers were Abby Whiteside and Vincent Jones.
 Gould was a member of Phi Mu Alpha Sinfonia.

 During the Depression, Gould, while a teenager, worked in New York City playing piano in movie theaters, as well as with vaudeville acts.
 When Radio City Music Hall opened in December 1932, 19 year old Gould was hired as the staff pianist.
 By 1935, he was conducting and arranging orchestral programs for New York's WOR radio station, where he reached a national audience via the Mutual Broadcasting System, combining popular programming with classical music.

 Gould led the orchestra for The Jack Pearl Show, which was broadcast on NBC in the 1930s.
 In the 1940s, Gould appeared on the Cresta Blanca Carnival radio program, Keep 'Em Rolling, and Major Bowes' Shower of Stars, as well as The Chrysler Hour on CBS, where he reached an audience of millions.
 In 1942, he composed music for the short film Ring of Steel, directed by Garson Kanin and produced by the Film Unit of the U.S. Office for Emergency Management.
 In 1943, he was hired by the William H. Weintraub advertising agency as its musical director, believed to be the first position of its kind in the advertising field.

 In 1936, Gould married Shirley Uzin, and lived in apartment with her and her sister on Austin Street in Forest Hills, Queens.
 The marriage ended in divorce in 1943, and Gould moved into an apartment on nearby 78th Avenue with his brother, Walter Gould, adjacent to Flushing Meadows-Corona Park.
 In the following year, Gould married Shirley Bank.
 This marriage, too, ended in divorce.

 Gould had four children with Shirley Bank.
 On February 16, 1945, their son Eric was born.
 Their second son David was born on March 2, 1947.
 Their first daughter, Abby, was born on February 3, 1950, and, on December 21, 1954, their second daughter Deborah was born.

+Gould refused to appear before the House Un-American Activities Committee, even when offered recording contracts and Broadway musicals in exchange for his testimony.
+His refusal meant he went from the Committee’s “ask” list to the Committee's blacklist.

 Gould composed Broadway scores such as Billion Dollar Baby and Arms and the Girl; film music such as Delightfully Dangerous, Cinerama Holiday, and Windjammer; music for television series such as World War One and the miniseries Holocaust; and ballet scores including Interplay, Fall River Legend, and I'm Old Fashioned.